Jefferson Township, Crawford County, Ohio: Geography

 Parts of two villages are located in Jefferson Township: Crestline in the east, and North Robinson in the west.
 Jefferson Township contains the unincorporated communities of Leesville and Middletown.

 Name and history

-Jefferson Township was established in 1873.
+Jefferson Township was established in 1873, it is the youngest township in Crawford County.
 It was named for President Thomas Jefferson.

 It is one of twenty-four Jefferson Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.